DesyncTheThird/corne-keymap/readme.md

 `Comma`, `Dot`, `Scln`, `Colon`, `Dash`, and `Exlm` are compressed together or omitted, as they accessible from combos near or on the home row.
 (These combos are accessible on almost every layer.) `Hash` is also included on base layer as I use it as a (La)TeX [snippet trigger]((https://gist.github.com/DesyncTheThird/0c7a18dc6bedaf27e2627c07f0c53e17))/leader key.

 `Tab` is on right hand to reduce left hand contortions and to keep it on home row. `Tab` key also functions as `RShift` when held. `New Sentence` macro sends a dot, a space, then sets a one shot shift.

-The `LCTL` key also sets a one shot mod for the `Backspace` key only to allow for faster usage while typing.
+The `LCTL` key also sets a weak one shot `ctrl` modifier for the `Backspace` key only to allow for faster usage while typing.
+The one shot modifier lingers for 500ms and is removed on any other keypress (without being applied).

 ### Data
 ![Data](images/data.png?raw=true)